robotsinthesun/monkeyprint/README.md

 Note that you can't close the program while a print is running.

 ### Future improvements
-* clean up spagetthi code and rebuild gui
+* clean up code and rebuild print process with G-Code
-* add debug option
 * fix issues with VTK versions >= 6
 * improve model rotation -> make model rotate around world axes
-* implement setup dialog instead of manually having to change settings file
-* multiple object print
 * implement a customisable print process